Most tick bites are harmless and don't need medical treatment. But some ticks (like

 the deer tick, wood tick, and others) can carry harmful germs

-that cause diseases like Rocky
+that cause diseases like Rocky Mountain

-Mountain spotted fever and Lyme
+spotted fever and Lyme disease.

-larger and easier to find on the skin.
+to find on the skin.

 How Do I Remove a Tick?

 It's important to remove a tick as soon as possible.
 Follow these steps:

 Use tweezers to grasp the tick firmly at its head or mouth, next to the skin.

 Pull firmly and steadily until the tick lets go of the skin.
 Do not twist the

 tick or rock it from side to side.
 Parts of the tick might stay in the skin, but eventually